pantheon-systems/terminus-build-tools-plugin/README.md

 You can find more info about [composer repositories](https://getcomposer.org/doc/05-repositories.md), [private packages](https://getcomposer.org/doc/articles/handling-private-packages.md), [cli authentication](https://getcomposer.org/doc/03-cli.md#composer-auth) and [authentication methods](https://getcomposer.org/doc/articles/authentication-for-private-packages.md) in the official [composer documentation](https://getcomposer.org/doc/).

 If you want to use a git repository as template, it should include a composer.json file and you should have access to it from your terminal.
-For the template name, you should use the project name in the template composer.json file.
+For the template name, you could use the git repo url and this command will get the right project name.

 ### build:project:repair